sgmills2/fairhome/CONVERSATION_LOG.md

 # FairHome Development Log

 ## Project Overview
 A web application to help Chicago residents find affordable housing, built with React, TypeScript, and Mapbox.
+I typically use Windows on my Laptop and PC.
+Please default to Windows-based instructions & commands.

 ## Session History